Judoze/CYCLISTIC-BIKE-SHARE-ANALYSIS/README.md

 ![Percentage Representation](https://github.com/Judoze/CYCLISTIC-BIKE-SHARE-ANALYSIS/blob/main/data_viz/Percentage%20Rep.png)

-Annual members rides make up 55.85% of the total number of rides for the period being analysed and Casual members make up about 44.15% which supports the theory that it would be easier to convert already existing casual members to annual members than onboarding new members since they already make up almost half of the year's business generated.
+Annual members rides make up 55.85% of the total number of rides for the period being analyzed and Casual members make up about 44.15% which supports the theory that it would be easier to convert already existing casual members to annual members than onboarding new members since they already make up almost half of the year's business generated.